adrien-bon/bevy_ecs_tiled/book/src/guides/physics.md

     commands.spawn((
         TiledMapHandle(asset_server.load("finite.tmx")),
         // With this configuration, we will restrict the spawn of collider
-        // for objects named 'collision' attached to a tile.
+        // for tiles in a layer named 'collision' and prevent spawning colliders for Tiled objects.
-        // No collider for objects attached to objects layer.
         TiledPhysicsSettings::<TiledPhysicsAvianBackend> {
             objects_layer_filter: ObjectNames::None,
-            tiles_objects_filter: ObjectNames::Names(vec!["collision".to_string()]),
+            tiles_layer_filter: ObjectNames::Names(vec!["collision".to_string()]),
             ..default()
         },
     ));